x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 ## Load balancing deployment scenarios in Exchange Server

-Exchange 2016 introduced significant flexibility for your namespace and load balancing architecture.
+Exchange 2016 introduced significant flexibility for your namespace and load-balancing architecture.
 With many options for deploying load balancing in your Exchange organization, from simple DNS to sophisticated third-party Layer 4 and Layer 7 solution, we recommend that you review them all in light of your organization's needs.

 The following scenarios come with benefits and limitations, and understanding each is key to implementing the solution that best fits your Exchange organization: